polkadot-js/api/docs/start/types.extend.md

 ## Impact on extrinsics

 When configuring your chain, be cognizant of the types you are using, and always ensure that any changes are replicated back to the API.
 In an earlier example we configures `Balance` as `u64` - the same changes needs to be applied on the API when there are mismatches to Substrate master, otherwise failures will occur.
+The same would happen when your own types have mismatched fields types or miss fields on structs or enums.

-This also applies to any other chain-specific configured types, for instance you can customize `Lookup` and `Address` on your chain.
+Mismatches also applies to any other chain-specific configured types, for instance you can customize `Lookup` and `Address` on your chain.
 A real example of this is the Substrate master node vs the Substrate master node-template -

 ```rust
 /// The lookup mechanism to get account ID from whatever is passed in dispatchers.